vicwomg/pikaraoke/docs/README.md

 poetry run pikaraoke
 ```

+See the [Pikaraoke development guide](https://github.com/vicwomg/pikaraoke/wiki/Pikaraoke-development-guide) for more details.

 #### Run from repository (legacy)

 See [README](../scripts/README.md) for how to install pikaraoke cloning this repo and using the